888-391-4324

 A reverse mortgage relies on home equity to offer loans to homeowners over the age of 62.
 Homeowners may receive their funds as a line of credit, fixed monthly payment, or lump sum.

-Unfortunately, the loaned amount becomes due when the borrower dies.
-So, what happens if you inherit a house with a reverse mortgage?
+Unfortunately, the loan amount becomes due when the borrower dies.
+So, what happens when you inherit a house with a reverse mortgage?
 In most cases, heirs have about a month to make a decision

-A reverse mortgage is a loan that relies on the homeowner’s equity in the house and it becomes a significant concern when you inherit a house with a reverse mortgage.
+A reverse mortgage is a loan that relies on the homeowner’s equity in the house, and it becomes a significant concern when you inherit a home with a reverse mortgage.
 When the borrower dies, and their heirs inherit the house, there are three possible outcomes:

 • The heirs can sell the house to pay off the mortgage